Relativistic Fluid Dynamics In and Out of Equilibrium -- Ten Years of Progress in Theory and Numerical Simulations of Nuclear Collisions: Initial State Eccentricities

 In the Glauber model defined in section \ref{sec:MCGlauber}, it is particularly easy to calculate the even eccentricities $e_{2n}$ because $\epsilon({\bf x}_\perp)$ is just a sum of Gaussians with width $R$ and hence all integrals can be evaluated analytically to give

 where the sum is either over all participant nucleons or over all binary collision nucleons ($N_{\rm part}$ or $N_{\rm coll}$ scaling).
-For the odd $n$, the denominator of $e_n$ is not easily expressed in terms of simple functions, but it is found that
+For the odd $n$, the denominator of $e_n$ is not easily expressed in terms of simple functions, but we find that

 offer approximations that are accurate to within three percent.
 The results for the eccentricities in the Glauber model with number of collision and number of participant scaling with $R=0.4$ fm are shown in Fig.~\ref{fig4:six}.
 Overall, all model results give very similar trends for the initial state eccentricities.
 However, one observes a clear difference for $e_2$ between the Glauber $N_{\rm part}$ scaling and the other two models for all impact parameters shown, as well as for $e_{3},e_{4}$ for $b\simeq 0$.
 This difference causes a corresponding difference in experimentally measurable observables, favoring the Glauber $N_{\rm coll}$/IP-Glasma values over the Glauber $N_{\rm part}$ results \cite{Retinskaya:2013gca}.